Select one of the above questions to find out it's answer.

-If you have previously done at least two beginners blocks at another school and can competently dance a basic, Lady Turn Out, Return, Man Change hands behind the back, Neck-Breaker, Man Change positions, american spin, cuddle left side and right side, Rolling off the arm using 6 beats in either pressure step, tap step or triple step footwork.
-Then you should be fine, however if you have never danced rock 'n' roll dancing before, you will need to complete at least two fundamental blocks before you can move on to the next level.
+If you have previously done at least two beginners blocks at another school and can competently dance and understand Closed position and Open position in your Basic footwork either pressure step, flick step or triple step, Lady Turn Out, Return, Man Change hands behind the back, Neck-Breaker, Man Change positions with underturn, american spin, cuddle left side and right side, Rolling off the arm using 6 beats (pressure step, tap step or triple step footwork).
+Then you should be fine, however if you have never danced or experienced rock 'n' roll dancing before, you will need to complete at least two fundamental blocks before you can move on to the next level.
 Please don't put at risk yourself or other students in the higher levels to compensate for your lack of competency with dance knowledge, skills and timing.

 Air steps, or "Aerials" as thery're more commonly called, are acrobatic dance steps done in the air.

 Aerials are not recommended on the social dance floor, especially when it is crowded.
 In fact, many social dance venues actually prohibit aerials because of the potential dangers.